 The rights attached to the work must not depend on the works's being part of a Debian system.
 If the work is extracted from Debian and used or distributed without Debian but otherwise within the terms of the license, the basic rights must still be available to all users.

 Meta-comment: Is this still necessary?
-It ought to be covered by the comment in the definition of user.
+It ought to be

 A free license cannot require that a copy of any derived work must be given to the author.